 During the third year, students rotate through seven clinical clerkships.
 The clerkships in Medicine, Pediatrics, and Surgery are 8 weeks in length.
-The Family Medicine clerkship is 8 weeks.
-Obstetrics and Gynecology and Psychiatry are 6 weeks each, and Neurology is 4 weeks.
+The Family Medicine and Geriatrics clerkship is 12weeks.
+Obstetrics and Gynecology and Psychiatry are 6 weeks each.
 During the clerkships, the medical student participates as a member of the health-care team in the care of hospitalized and ambulatory patients.
 Teaching occurs in various settings, including clinical rounds, conferences, and lectures, as well as at the bedside and during surgery.
 Students spend 10 to 12 weeks in clerkships at UFHSC-Jacksonville.
 Free housing is provided during the Jacksonville rotation.
 Students are required to complete all third year clerkship work within the University of Florida setting.

 Active participation in the care of ward and clinical patients is provided under supervision.
 A close tutorial relationship with faculty members during conferences and teaching rounds provides a rich learning experience.

 MDC 7180 Obstetrics and Gynecology Clerkship (6 Credits)

 Students participate in the outpatient and inpatient care of women at Shands at UF and Shands at Jacksonville.
 Interactive conferences and active clinical involvement provide exposure to obstetrics, gynecology, oncology, and reproductive endocrinology.
 The curriculum includes preventive medicine, primary care, and intensive care.